Philippines TraveL GUIDE

 Keeping this site up to date —from researching routes, testing accommodations and writing each guide

-and answering hundreds of your questions every day— takes time, energy, and more coffee than we’ll admit.
+to answering hundreds of your questions every day— takes time, energy, and more coffee than we’d like to admit.

-If any of our tips are useful to you and you’re thinking about taking out a discounted travel insurance,
+If you find any of our tips useful and you’re thinking about getting discounted travel insurance,

-booking a hotel, booking your flights, using Remitly, etc… we’d appreciate it if you did it through our links.
+booking a hotel, booking your flights, using Remitly, etc., we’d really appreciate it if you booked through our links.

-- We receive a small commission that we reinvest in continuing to work,
+• We receive a small commission, which we reinvest in keeping the site running,

-researching and publishing free guides. - You get the same price, we can continue creating independent content
+• You get the same price, we can keep creating independent content,

 and everybody wins.

-Thanks for supporting this project and for joining us in every corner of the Philippines.
+Thanks for supporting this project and for joining us as we explore every corner of the Philippines.

 2. Cheap flights to the Philippines